 Governor Phil Scott signs bill that provides some of Vermont’s captive insurance companies an additional two weeks to prepare their annual reports and all the companies an additional two weeks to pay their Vermont premium taxes.

-Secretary of State, Jim Condos, and the Department of Financial Regulation Commissioner, Michael Pieciak, sign an agreement to join forces to explore blockchain technology and the benefits of its deployment in maintaining records in the captive insurance field.
+January 2019—Secretary of State, Jim Condos, and the Department of Financial Regulation Commissioner, Michael Pieciak, sign an agreement to join forces to explore blockchain technology and the benefits of its deployment in maintaining records in the captive insurance field.

 The University of Vermont Health Network’s captive insurance company moves its captive from Bermuda to Vermont, basing its decision on “efficiency and buying local” according to John Brumsted, President and CEO of UVM Health Network.
-Health Care continues to be the industry with the most captives in Vermont
+Health care continues to be the industry with the most captives in Vermont

 Act 3 lengthens the standard frequency of examinations to 5 years and provides flexibility in investments by giving companies the option to follow the traditional regulations or develop a plan for DFR approval.

-Five Vermont-domiciled captive owners are recognized in the Captive Review’s “Power 50” Awards.
+February 2020—Five Vermont-domiciled captive owners are recognized in the Captive Review’s “Power 50” Awards.
 Collectively, these individuals account for more than half of all captive owners represented on the “Power 50.”

-Legislation passes reducing the minimum capital for a Sponsored Cell Captive from $250,000 to $100,000, highlighting Vermont’s continuing commitment to adopt annual legislation that addresses the changing needs of the captive industry, even during the COVID-19 pandemic.
+June 26, 2020—Legislation passes reducing the minimum capital for a Sponsored Cell Captive from $250,000 to $100,000, highlighting Vermont’s continuing commitment to adopt annual legislation that addresses the changing needs of the captive industry, even during the COVID-19 pandemic.

 Vermont licenses its first Agency Captive, Pegasus Insurance LLC.

-In response to the COVID-19 pandemic, VCIA successfully hosts the first fully virtual conference.
+August 11–13, 2020—In response to the COVID-19 pandemic, VCIA successfully hosts the first fully virtual conference.

 Vermont collaborates with the VCIA to host the first international trade mission, a virtual trade mission with Mexico.

-Vermont wins Captive International’s first Domicile of the Year Award.
+October 5, 2020—Vermont wins Captive International’s first Domicile of the Year Award.

-Vermont wins U.S. Captive Review’s Domicile of the Year (More than $5 Billion Gross Written Premium) Award for a record 7th year in a row.
+October 7, 2020—Vermont wins U.S. Captive Review’s Domicile of the Year (More than $5 Billion Gross Written Premium) Award for a record 7th year in a row.

-Vermont was named the International Domicile of the Year by the European Captive Review, showing Vermont’s stature as a global leader in the industry.
+November 26, 2020—Vermont was named the International Domicile of the Year by the European Captive Review, showing Vermont’s stature as a global leader in the industry.

 Governor Phil Scott announced that Vermont has licensed its 1,200th captive insurance company.
 The captive was formed by @LCSWMA, a waste management company that takes a unique and comprehensive approach to waste management, minimizing the environmental impact on the communities they serve.
 Read more